MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/3-choose-the-right-cli-tool.md

 > [!NOTE]
 > Azure Cloud Shell may not always _immediately reflect_ the most recent Azure PowerShell and Azure CLI releases as the publishing schedule for all three tools is different.
 However, Azure Cloud Shell is generally thought to always contain the most recent versions of both tools.

-## Which Azure command-line tool is right for you?
+## Which Azure automation tool is right for you?

 When picking the right tool, consider your past experience and current work environment.

 Azure CLI syntax is similar to that of Bash scripting.
 If you work primarily with Linux systems, Azure CLI feels more natural.

 Azure PowerShell is a PowerShell module.
 If you work primarily with Windows systems, Azure PowerShell is a natural fit.
 Commands follow a verb-noun naming scheme and data is returned as objects.

 Choose the tool that uses your experience and shortens your learning curve.
-Take advantage of [Microsoft learning](/training/paths/manage-resources-in-azure) to become proficient at managing Azure at the command line.

-With that said, being open-minded will only improve your abilities.
+Being open-minded will only improve your abilities.
 Use a different tool when it makes sense.